 The University of New Haven, founded on the Yale campus in 1920, is a private, coeducational university situated on the coast of southern New England.
-It’s a diverse and vibrant community of more than 7,000 students with campuses around the country and around the world.
+It’s a diverse and vibrant community of more than 7,000 students.

-Within its five colleges, students immerse themselves in a transformative, career-focused education across the liberal arts and sciences, fine arts, business, engineering, public safety, and public service.
-More than 100 academic programs are offered, all grounded in a long-standing commitment to collaborative, interdisciplinary, project-based learning.
+Ranked by U.S. News & World Report, The Princeton Review, and the WSJ/Times Higher Ed, within its five colleges, students immerse themselves in a transformative, career-focused education across the liberal arts and sciences, fine arts, business, engineering, public safety, and public service.
+More than 100 undergraduate and graduate academic programs are offered, all grounded in a long-standing commitment to collaborative, interdisciplinary, project-based learning.

 At the University of New Haven, the experience of learning is both personal and pragmatic, guided by a distinguished faculty who care deeply about individual student success.
 As leaders in their fields, faculty provide the inspiration and recognition needed for students to fulfill their potential and succeed at whatever they choose to do.

 Generous academic scholarships are available for qualified students ranging from 10% to 50% of the cost of tuition.
 The Career Development Center was ranked 17th in the United States by The Princeton Review, and provides a wide range of services to assist students in their career path.
 University of New Haven students have obtained coveted positions in widely recognized companies such as Amazon, Google, Citibank, General Electric, PWC, Pitney Bowes, Deloitte, KPMG, and others.